alumet-dev/helm-charts/README.md

 It collects the metrics of the kubernetes nodes where it is running and sends them to ALUMET  relay server.
 The default configuration is correctly set-up to allow communication between ALMUET client and ALUMET server.
-The default port is 50051 and can be change using the global helm variable: global.service.port You can activate or deactivate a plugin using a helm variable: alumet-relay-client.plugins.K8s.enable="true" alumet-relay-client.plugins.rapl.enable="true" alumet-relay-client.plugins.EnergyEstimationTdpPlugin.enable="true" alumet-relay-client.plugins.energyAttribution.enable="true" alumet-relay-client.plugins.procfs.enable="true" alumet-relay-client.plugins.perf.enable="true"
+You can activate or deactivate a plugin using a helm variable, the default configuration is: alumet-relay-client.plugins.K8s.enable="true" alumet-relay-client.plugins.rapl.enable="false" alumet-relay-client.plugins.EnergyEstimationTdpPlugin.enable="true" alumet-relay-client.plugins.energyAttribution.enable="false" alumet-relay-client.plugins.procfs.enable="true" alumet-relay-client.plugins.perf.enable="true"